centreon/centreon-documentation/en/monitoring/monitoring-servers/communications.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-To force the Central's Gorgone daemon to change the communication type, restart it with the following command:
+**To force the Central's Gorgone daemon to change the communication type**, restart it with the following command:

 ```shell